Complete and submit the SF-424 (Application for Federal Domestic Assistance/Short Organizational Form) to Grants.gov.

 9. Authorized Representative:

-Enter the requested information for the AOR (Authorized Organization Representative) who will be submitting this application to Grants.gov.
+Enter the requested information for the AOR (Authorized Organization Representative) who is authorized to submit this application to Grants.gov.
 Select a Prefix even though this is not a required field.
-The AOR must have the legal authority to obligate your organization.
+The AOR must have the legal authority to obligate your organization (e. g., be a senior member of the staff such as an ED, Director of Development, etc.).
+See specific requirements for who can serve as an AOR for colleges and universities.
+Contractors or administrative support staff cannot serve as an AOR.
 By clicking the "I Agree" box at the top of Item 9, this individual will be certifying compliance with relevant federal requirements on your organization's behalf.
 (These requirements can be found in the "Assurance of Compliance" section of these guidelines.)
 The "Signature of Authorized Representative" and "Date Signed" boxes will be populated by Grants.gov upon submission of the SF-424.

-Ensure that your SF-424 was validated and accepted by the Grants.gov system.
+- Verify that your SF-424 was validated and accepted by the Grants.gov system.
 Go to Track My Application to confirm the validation and track the progress of your SF-424 submission through Grants.gov.
+Do not wait until the day of the deadline to verify your submission in case you encounter any difficulties.

 For additional help on how to use Grants.gov, please see the Grants.gov website at Support.
 You also can send e-mail to the Grants.gov Contact Center at email@example.com or call them at 1-800-518-4726, 24 hours a day, 7 days a week.